nordicenergy/powerchain-monorepo/packages/dev-utils/README.md

 ## Dev utils

-Dev utils to be shared across 0x projects and packages
+Dev utils to be shared across powerchain projects and packages

 ## Configuration